nathan-fiscaletti/ansi-util/README.md

 ### `\Ansi\StringBuilder`

-> Note: Each of these functions takes an optional `string` parameter which will be added immediately after the ANSI code is applied and follow the [Fluent Design Pattern](https://en.wikipedia.org/wiki/Fluent_interface).
+> Note: Each of these functions takes an optional `string` parameter which will be added immediately after the ANSI code is applied.
+They also all follow the [Fluent Design Pattern](https://en.wikipedia.org/wiki/Fluent_interface).
 The string builder itself implements the `__toString` magic method, and as such can be treated as a string.

 |Method|Result|
 |---|---|